KinGDeaDy/ChatrouletteLocator/README.md

 # ChatrouletteLocator
-Script for determining the geolocation of the interlocutor on the site chatroulette/omegle/videochatru
+Script for determining the geolocation of the interlocutor on the chatroulette/omegle/videochatru

 Install from sources:
 ```bash